Nick Gomez (actor)

-Nick Gomez is an American actor best known for his roles on The Walking Dead, Dexter and The Red Road.
+Nick Gomez (born October 2, 1978) is an American actor best known for his guest appearances on television shows such as The Walking Dead (2012), Dexter (2013), and The Red Road (2014–15).

 Career

 Gomez began acting as a child.
 There was a film set near his home town that he would frequently visit, and directors would often use him as an extra.
 He had his first speaking role in Young Guns II, speaking one word opposite Kiefer Sutherland.

 Gomez has had an array of supporting roles in film and television.
 His most notable television roles are Jay on Treme, Tomas on The Walking Dead, Javier 'El Sapo' Guzman on Dexter, and Frank Morgan on The Red Road.

 Gomez's film work includes G.I.
 Joe: Retaliation, The Starving Games, and Day of Reckoning.